-All participants in the UNITE-sponsored camps receive a specially designed event shirt, regulation autographed Shoot Hoops Not Drugs basketball, and are entered into a drawing for two portable basketball goals that are given away to participants at each camp location.
+All participants in the UNITE-sponsored camps received a specially designed event T-shirt, regulation autographed Shoot Hoops Not Drugs basketball, and are entered into a drawing for two portable basketball goals that are given away to participants at each camp location.
 (Must be present to win.)

 Some of the best volunteers at camp have been the residents and staff from the WestCare and Chad’s Hope treatment facilities.
 Their enthusiasm for helping youth stay positive and headed in a drug-free direction has added an extra spark to the instruction.

 Former University of Kentucky point guard and four-time All-SEC Academic Team member Jarrod Polson will conduct the 2017 camps.

 A native of Wilmore, Polson set the Kentucky High School Athletic Association record for free throws attempted and made in a January 2009 game in which he tallied 50 points.
 As a senior, he helped lead West Jessamine High School to the second round of the Sweet 16 state tournament and was named First Team All-State.
 He finished his high-school career as the school’s all-time leading scorer with 1,884 points.